Cubic graphs and the golden mean: Transitive TLF-planar graphs

 \subsection{Proof that $\mu\ge\phi$ when $\min\{k_i\}\ge 5$ and $\arc{k_1,k_2,k_3} \neq \arc{5,8,8}$}

 This case covers the largest number of instances.
-It is followed by consideration of certain other special families of type-vectors.
+Certain other special families of type-vectors will be considered in Sections \ref{caseA2}--\ref{caseD}.
 By Proposition \ref{th92}, it suffices to assume

-\grg{} We shall construct an injection from the set $\WW_n$ to the set $\Si_n(v)$ of SAWs on $G$ starting at $v\in V$.
+We shall construct an injection from the set $\WW_n$ to the set $\Si_n(v)$ of SAWs on $G$ starting at $v\in V$.
 For $w \in \WW_n$, we shall define an $n$-step SAW $\pi(w)$ on $G$, and the map $\pi:\WW_n\to \Si_n(v)$ will be an injection.
 The idea is as follows.
 With $G$ embedded in the plane, one may think of the steps of a SAW on $G$ (after its first edge) as taking a sequence of right and left turns.
 For given $w \in \WW_n$, we will explain how the letters H and V in $w$ are mapped to the directions right/left.

-Let $n \ge 1$ and $w =(w_1w_2\cdots w_n)\in \WW_n$, so that in particular $w_1=$ H. The path $\pi=\pi(w)$ is constructed iteratively as follows.
+Let $n \ge 1$ and $w =(w_1w_2\cdots w_n)\in \WW_n$, so that in particular $w_1=$ H. We shall construct the SAW $\pi=\pi(w)$ via an intermediate SAW $\pi'$ which is constructed iteratively as follows.
 In order to fix an initial direction, we choose a $2$-step SAW $(v',v,v'')$ of $G$ starting at some neighbour $v'$ of $v$, and we assume in the following that the turn in the path $(v',v,v'')$ is rightwards (the other case is similar).
-We set $\pi'(w)=(v',v,v'')$ if $n=1$.
-The first letter of $w$ is $w_1=$ H, and the second is either H or V, and the latter determines whether the next turn is the same as or opposite to the previous turn.
+We set $\pi'(w)=(v',v,v'')$ if $n=1$. and we call this rightwards turn the \emph{first} turn of $\pi'$.
+The first letter of $w$ is $w_1=$ H, and the second is either H or V, and the latter determines whether the second turn of $\pi'$ is the same as or opposite to the previous turn.
 We adopt the rule that:

 For $k\ge 3$, the $k$th turn of $\pi'$ is either to the right or the left, and is either the same or opposite to the $(k-1)$th turn.
 Whether it is the same or opposite is determined as follows:

 When the iterative construction is complete, a path $\pi'=(v'=\pi'_{-1},v=\pi'_0,v''=\pi'_1,\dots,\pi'_n)$ on $G$ ensues.
 Since $\pi'$ proceeds by right or left turns, it is non-backtracking.
 The following claim will be useful in showing it is also self-avoiding.